William Palmer (murderer): Early life and suspected poisonings

-William Palmer was born in Rugeley, Staffordshire, the sixth of eight children of Sarah and Joseph Palmer.
+William Palmer was born in Rugeley, Staffordshire, the sixth of eight children of Joseph and Sarah Palmer.
 His father worked as a sawyer and died when William was aged 12, leaving Sarah with a legacy of £70,000.

-As a seventeen-year-old, Palmer worked as an apprentice at a Liverpool chemist, but was dismissed after three months following allegations that he stole money.
-He studied medicine in London, and qualified as a physician in August 1846.
-After returning to Staffordshire later that year Palmer met plumber and glazier George Abley at the Lamb and Flag public house in Little Haywood, and challenged him to a drinking contest.
+At age 17, Palmer worked as an apprentice at a Liverpool chemist, but was dismissed after three months following allegations of theft.
+He studied medicine in London and qualified as a physician in August 1846.
+After returning to Staffordshire later that year, Palmer met plumber and glazier George Abley at the Lamb and Flag public house in Little Haywood, and challenged him to a drinking contest.
 Abley accepted, and an hour later was carried home, where he died in bed later that evening; nothing was ever proved, but locals noted that Palmer had an interest in Abley's attractive wife.

-Palmer returned to his home town of Rugeley to practise as a doctor and, in St. Nicholas Church, Abbots Bromley, married Ann Thornton (born 1827; also known as Brookes as her mother was the mistress of a Colonel Brookes) on 7 October 1847.
-His new mother-in-law, also called Ann Thornton, had inherited a fortune of £8,000 after Colonel Brookes committed suicide in 1834.
+Palmer returned to Rugeley to practise as a doctor and, in St. Nicholas Church, Abbots Bromley, married Ann Thornton (born 1827; also known as Brookes as her mother was the mistress of a Colonel Brookes) on 7 October 1847.
+His mother-in-law, also called Ann Thornton, had inherited a fortune of £8,000 after Colonel Brookes committed suicide in 1834.
 The elder Thornton died on 18 January 1849, two weeks after coming to stay with Palmer; she was known to have lent him money.
 An elderly Dr. Bamford recorded a verdict of apoplexy.
 Palmer was disappointed with the inheritance he and his wife gained from the death, having expected it to be much greater.

 Palmer became interested in horse racing and borrowed money from Leonard Bladen, a man he met at the races.
-Bladen lent him £600, but died in agony at Palmer's house on 10 May 1850.
+Bladen lent him £600, but died at Palmer's house on 10 May 1850.
 Palmer's wife was surprised to find that Bladen died with little money on him despite having recently won a large sum at the races; his betting books were also missing, so there was no evidence of his having lent Palmer any money.
-Bladen's death certificate listed Palmer as "present at the death", and stated the cause of death as "injury of the hip joint, 5 or 6 months; abscess in the pelvis".
+Bladen's death certificate listed Palmer as "present at the death" and stated the cause of death as "injury of the hip joint, 5 or 6 months; abscess in the pelvis".

 Palmer's first son, William Brookes Palmer, was born towards the end of 1848 and christened in January 1849.
 He outlived his father, dying on 29 April 1926.
 The Palmers had four more children, all of whom died in infancy.
 The cause of death for each child was listed as "convulsions":